w3c/wot-thing-description/explainer/Explainer.md

 then the WoT WG will be able to state the TD conforms to JSON-LD 1.1 format.

-In the worst case, it will be still be straightforward to convert TDs to JSON-LD for semantic processing.
-We provide informative guidance on how to accomplish this in the current specification.
+In the worst case, it will be still be straightforward to convert TDs to JSON-LD 1.0 for semantic processing.
+Informative guidance on how to accomplish this would then be included in the specification.

 ### Communications Metadata Defined Using External Vocabularies